Antique Roman Glass Vessel | Hand-Blown Perfume or Cosmetic Container | 1st–4th Century CE

 Description

 This finely preserved Roman glass bottle was hand-blown during the height of Roman glassmaking innovation.
-Likely used to hold ointments, perfumes, medicines, or cosmetics, it features an elongated cylindrical neck tapering into a rounded conical body, with a small, out-sprayed flat rim folded inward for strength and controlled pouring.
-The delicate translucency, natural imperfections, and presence of its original archaeological tag highlight its authenticity and ancient provenance.
+Likely used to hold ointments, perfumes, medicines, or cosmetics, it features an elongated cylindrical neck tapering into a rounded conical body, with a small out-sprayed flat rim folded inward for strength and controlled pouring.
+The delicate translucency, natural imperfections, and the presence of its original archaeological tag highlight its authenticity and ancient provenance.

 Features